Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Methods

 Star formation is modeled via the sink particle method of \citet{gong13} (slightly updated as described in \citealt{kimcg20}).
 A sink particle is created if a gas cell (1) exceeds the Larson-Penston density criterion for self-gravitating collapse ($\rho_{\rm crit} = 8.86 c_{\rm s}^2/(\pi G \Delta x^2)$ for the local sound speed $c_{\rm s} = \sqrt{\gamma P/\rho}$ and the grid spacing $\Delta x$), (2) is located at a local minimum of the gravitational potential, and (3) has the velocity field converging along the three Cartesian axes.
 For actively accreting sink particles, we reset the density, momentum, and energy of $3^3$ cells surrounding each sink particle (control volume) by extrapolating from surrounding non-control volume cells after the MHD update.
 The accretion rates of mass and momentum onto sink particles are determined based on the flux across the surface of the control volume, subtracting out the difference between the total mass and momentum on the grid inside the control volume at the beginning and end of the step.

 Once sink particles are formed, they are considered as discrete, point sources of UV radiation.
 Since individual stars are not resolved in our simulations (with typical mass of individual sink particles being a few hundred solar masses), we assume that each sink particle represents a coeval stellar population following the Kroupa initial mass function (IMF) with mass-weighted mean age $t_{\rm age}$ \citep[e.g.,][]{kimcg17}.
-Using the stellar population synthesis model STARBURST99 \citep{leitherer14}, the time-dependent radiative output per unit mass $\Psi$ is calculated in three frequency bins: (1) Photoelectric (PE; $110.8\nm < \lambda < 206.6\nm$); (2) Lyman-Werner (LW; $91.2\nm < \lambda < 110.8\nm$); (3) Lyman Continuum (LyC; $\lambda < 91.2\nm$).
+Using the stellar population synthesis model STARBURST99 \citep{leitherer14}, the time-dependent radiative output per unit mass $\Psi$ is calculated in three frequency bins: (1) Photoelectric (PE; $110.8\nm < \lambda \le 206.6\nm$); (2) Lyman-Werner (LW; $91.2\nm < \lambda \le 110.8\nm$); (3) Lyman Continuum (LyC; $\lambda \le 91.2\nm$).
 The PE and LW constitute FUV (or non-ionizing) radiation and are absorbed mainly by dust.
 Absorption of the FUV photons by small grains ejects electrons, which are important for heating neutral gas.
 The LW photons include photodissociation bands of ${\rm H}_2$ and ${\rm CO}$ molecules and also ionize ${\rm C}^0$.
 The LyC (or ionizing) photons are responsible for ionizing ${\rm H}^0$ ($h\nu > 13.6 \eV$) and ${\rm H}_2$ ($h\nu > 15.2\eV$).
-We assume that the mean energy of ionizing photons is $h\nu_{\rm LyC} = 18\eV$.
+Based on a STARBURST99 simulation, we find that the mean energy of ionizing photons decreases with the cluster age and ranges between $16\eV < h\nu_{\rm LyC} < 20\eV$ for $t_{\rm age}<10\Myr$.
+For simplicity, we adopt a constant value $h\nu_{\rm LyC} = 18\eV$.
 In Appendix~\ref{s:psi}, we show $\Psi(t_{\rm age})$ in different frequency bins.

 We calculate the cross sections for dust absorption and photoionization averaged over the cluster's UV spectrum and find that the dependence on $t_{\rm age}$ is weak.
 We thus take constant cross sections $\kappa_{\rm PE} = \nH \sigma_{\rm d,PE}$ and $\kappa_{\rm LW} = \nH \sigma_{\rm d,LW}$, where $\sigma_{\rm d,PE} = 10^{-21}\cm^2\,{\rm H}^{-1}$ and $\sigma_{\rm d,LW} = 1.5 \times 10^{-21}\cm^2\,{\rm H}^{-1}$.
 These values are appropriate for \citet{weingartner01a}'s grain model with $R_V = 3.1$.
-For LyC radiation, we take $\kappa_{\rm LyC} = \nH \sigma_{\rm d,LyC}+ \nHI\sigma_{\rm pi,H^0} + \nHH\sigma_{\rm pi,H_2}$, where $\sigma_{\rm d,LyC}= 10^{-18}\,{\rm cm}^{2}$, $\sigma_{\rm pi,H^0} = 3 \times 10^{-18}\,{\rm cm}^{2}$, and $\sigma_{\rm pi,H_2} = 6 \times 10^{-18}\,{\rm cm}^{2}$.
+For LyC radiation, we take $\kappa_{\rm LyC} = \nH \sigma_{\rm d,LyC}+ \nHI\sigma_{\rm pi,H^0} + \nHH\sigma_{\rm pi,H_2}$, where $\sigma_{\rm d,LyC}= 10^{-21}\,{\rm cm}^{2}$, $\sigma_{\rm pi,H^0} = 3 \times 10^{-18}\,{\rm cm}^{2}$, and $\sigma_{\rm pi,H_2} = 6 \times 10^{-18}\,{\rm cm}^{2}$.